evincarofautumn/protodata/README.md

         utf8 "ç"
         utf8 231

-If output ends on a non-8-bit boundary, it will be padded with trailing zero bits.
+If the whole output ends on a non-8-bit boundary, it will be padded with trailing zero bits.
+Individual values are not automatically aligned.

 The default type is `unsigned int`, however wide `int` happens to be on the current platform.†